 The coronavirus pandemic has affected all aspects of our lives, and club social activities are no exception.
 We are monitoring the situation continuously for current Florida-specific information and are taking action to adjust to this new reality.
 In response, we have canceled or postponed some upcoming events.
 Now, the most recent "in-person" events are scheduled for September.
-We hope by that time, the situation will improve such that it will be safe to proceed while enacting continued social distancing measures.

 As social interactions resume, considerate and responsible individuals should maintain practical, yet sensible, social distancing actions as part of the new "normal."
 This requirement will likely remain for many months.

-In the meantime, until we resume in-person social events, we continue to host virtual activities and video conferencing to exchange Tesla and club-related information.
-We have had a number of virtual events.
+In the meantime, until we resume conventional in-person social events, we continue to host virtual activities and video conferencing to exchange Tesla and club-related information.

 I remain in communication with Tesla Corporate and local Tesla leaders.
 We continue to work with Tesla to host Virtual events.
 In October, we have an upcoming Virtual Event with Tesla.

 These Virtual Meetups will be open to club members only.
 If you are not a member and would like to join us for virtual activities, please click on the Join Us link above.

-We are also organizing In-Car activities.
+We continue to organize In-Car activities.
 These activities involve meeting for parades and scenic drives.
 Participants remain in their cars during the club portion of the events to maintain safety.